NVIDIA/aistore/docs/dsort.md

 ## Metrics

-DSort allows users to fetch the statistics of a given job (either started/running or already finished).
+Dsort allows users to fetch the statistics of a given job (either started/running or already finished).
 Each phase has different, specific metrics which can be monitored.
 Description of metrics returned for *single node*: